 Currently, Acuitas Therapeutics is supporting several international partners in the development of mRNA COVID-19 vaccines.
 These partnerships include BioNTech (which partners with Pfizer), CureVac and Imperial College London.
 Through these partnerships, the Acuitas delivery technology is being utilized to develop effective messenger RNA vaccines for COVID-19.

-BioNTech announced the conclusion of their Phase 3 clinical trials on November 18, 2020 (https://bit.ly/36Q722W), with promising data results showing up to 95 percent efficacy for the vaccine.
+BioNTech announced the publication results of their Phase 3 clinical trials on December 10, 2020 (https://bit.ly/3a5tV5L), with promising data results showing up to 95 percent efficacy for the vaccine.
+BioNTech (and partner Pfizer) received Emergency Use Authorization from Health Canada on December 9, 2020 (https://bit.ly/3gXF7mg).

 Imperial College London began Phase I/II clinical trials in June 2020.